 Many of the side roads are just as well maintained too.
 Good maps are available for countries, and GPS works well in most places – so you shouldn’t have any trouble navigating either.
 Although, you may need to adjust to driving on the opposite side of the car (and road) in countries like England, Ireland, and Scotland.
 However, it’s honestly not as hard as you might think!

 ** Read More: How to Use Your Cell Phone Internationally

 What’s the Age to Rent a Car and Drive in Europe

 Age can be an issue for younger travelers who want to rent a car and drive around Europe, because some rental agencies will have age requirements, typically around 25 years.
 However, doing some extra research pays off — and younger drives aged 21 can actually rent cars from some companies, including Renault Canada.

-Don’t Drive in the Heart of Major Cities
+Don’t Drive in the Heart of Major European Cities

 While driving between major cities and towns in the countryside is ideal in Europe, driving in the heart of a major city, such as Rome, is not advisable!
 Traffic is a nightmare, navigating the tiny and confusing roads is nearly impossible, and some cities have toll fees for driving in the city center.
 In these cases, it is best to park your car outside of town and use public transportation, or (depending on your visit length) turning in a car and renting another when you leave.

 Just like my Tuscany, Italy trip — I planned my week in Rome at the beginning of the trip.
 I didn’t have a car and just used public transportation.
 Then I took the train outside of town to pick up the rental car and drive around Tuscany.
 Much more convenient and I saved money during the trip because I didn’t need the car in Rome anyway!